gloveboxes/CodeLabs-IoTDev/Module5-WindowsIoTCorePi2FezHat-IoTHubs/Device-3-CommandControl.md

 Azure IoT Hub is a service that enables reliable and secure bi-directional communications between millions of IoT devices and an application back end.
 In this section you will see how to send cloud-to-device messages to your device to command it to change the color of one of the FEZ HAT leds, using the Device Explorer app as the back end.

-Azure IoT Hub also supports a number of protocols including [AMQP](https://en.wikipedia.org/wiki/AMPQ), HTTPS and [MQTT](https://en.wikipedia.org/wiki/MQTT).
+Azure IoT Hub supports a number of protocols including [AMQP](https://en.wikipedia.org/wiki/AMPQ), HTTPS and [MQTT](https://en.wikipedia.org/wiki/MQTT).

 In this lab we are going to publish data to Azure IoT Hub over MQTT and subscript to command messages.